Coronavirus Aid, Relief and Economic Security (CARES) Act funding

 As of June 11, the total amount of emergency financial aid grants distributed to students under Section 18004(a)(1) of the CARES Act at IU Kokomo is $ 1,252,810.

 The estimated number of IU Kokomo students eligible to participate in programs under section 484 in Title IV of the Higher Education Act of 1965, who were enrolled in in-person Spring 2020 classes prior to all classes going online March 23, and eligible to receive grants under the CARES Act is 1,938.
-We first reported on June 11, 2020 per Department of Education guidelines and our final reporting as of July 21, 1,938 students have received awards.
+We first reported on June 11, 2020 per Department of Education guidelines we awarded 1,942.
+Per our guidelines to report quarterly in October 2020 and January 2021 our reporting stayed consistent with 1,942 students being awarded.
+Our final reporting as of March 25, 2021, 1,938 students have received awards and there are no remaining HEERF fund expenditures from CARES ACT HEERF I of Student Portion funds.

 Grants were distributed using two methods: